A number of substances are involved in sleep/wake regulation in the brain.

 Dopamine and melatonin inhibit each other.

-2. Other substances of the brain and sleep-wake regulation¶
+3. Other substances involved in sleep-wake regulation¶

 - Melatonin